AndreasHGK/Peex/README.md

 Components can also be removed using `session.RemoveComponent(component)`.
 This will remove the component with the same type as the argument, if it exists, and return it.

-In our example you would add the component when a player joins a miningame and remove it when they leave it.
+In our example you would add the component when a player joins a miningame and remove it when they leave t. i
 #### Handlers
 Now that our player has components, we can write handlers to handle events for the player.
-A handler is just a `player.NopHandler` with an extra Events() function to specify which events are handled by the handler.
+A handler is just a struct that implements some methods fom `player.Handler`.
+Note that your handler does not actually need to implement `player.Handler`.
+In fact, it is recommended to **not implement events you dont use** for performance reasons.

 Struct fields can be used to add different queries to the handler.
 The handler will only run if all the queried components are present in the session and will also allow the handler to access these values.